 In addition, there are times when you may not want to bake a turkey breast in the oven.
 In particular, I’m thinking about Thanksgiving.
 The oven may be working overtime and you might want another option to cook a turkey breast.

 If you’re hosting a Friendsgiving get-together this Thanksgiving, you might want to consider this sous vide turkey breast recipe!
+And try this Instant Pot Wild Rice Pilaf stuffing recipe to go with it.

 I found Kenji’s post on Thanksgiving sous vide turkey to be really useful.
 If you have the time, it’s worth a read.